Comparisons12 min read

 Jira vs Linear 2026: Which Project Management Tool Actually Wins?

 Let me just say it upfront: most teams using Jira in 2026 should probably be using Linear instead.
 If you've been going back and forth on Jira vs Linear, you're not alone.
 I've spent months inside both tools — filing tickets, building sprints, managing backlogs, and honestly getting frustrated with both of them at different points.
 The short version?
-They're solving similar problems in wildly different ways, and picking the wrong one can genuinely wreck your team's workflow.
+They're solving the same problems in wildly different ways, and picking wrong can genuinely wreck your team's workflow.

 Jira is the battle-tested enterprise giant that basically invented issue tracking for dev teams.
 Linear is the fast, opinionated upstart that made engineers fall in love with project management again.
 Neither is perfect.
 Let's figure out which one actually fits your situation.